-The European Commission presented 18th of March 2015 a package of tax transparency measures as part of its ambitious agenda to tackle corporate tax avoidance and harmful tax competition in the EU.
+The European Commission presented a package of tax transparency measures on 18th of March 2015 as a part of its ambitious agenda to tackle corporate tax avoidance and harmful tax competition in the EU.
 A key element of this Tax Transparency Package is a proposal to introduce the automatic exchange of information between Member States on their tax rulings.

 Corporate tax avoidance is thought to deprive EU Member States’ public budgets of billions of euros a year.
 It also undermines fair burden-sharing among tax-payers and fair competition between businesses.
 Companies rely on the complexity of tax rules and the lack of cooperation between Member States to shift profits and minimise their taxes.
 Therefore, boosting transparency and cooperation is vital in the battle against aggressive tax planning and abusive tax practices.